Pope Cornelius: Death and letters

 In June 251, Decius was killed in battle with the Goths; and persecutions resumed under his successor, Trebonianus Gallus.
 Cornelius was exiled to Centumcellae, Italy, where he died in June 253.
 The Liberian catalogue ascribes his death to the hardships of banishment; later sources say he was beheaded.
 He was entombed in a catacomb near the chapel of the popes, behind a Latin inscription, not Greek like his predecessor Pope Fabian and successor Lucius I. It translates to "Cornelius Martyr".
 The letters he sent while in exile are all written in the colloquial Latin of the period instead of the classical style used by the educated such as Cyprian, a theologian as well as a bishop, and Novatian, who was also a philosopher.
 This suggests that Cornelius came from a financially average family and thus was given an ordinary education as a child.
 One letter mentions an office of "exorcist" in the church for the first time.
-Canon law has since then required each diocese to have an exorcist.